paulgovan/QRAGadget/README.md

 Launching the app brings up the *Input/Output* page.
 To find the dummy data, click *R Object* under **Data Type**, and then select *sample* from the dropdown menu.

 Choose a name for the output html file.
-After customizing the map, click *Done* to create a standalone html file in the working directory.
+After customizing the map, click *Done* to create a standalone html file in the working directory (Be sure not to save over a previously created map file!).
 Click *Cancel* any time to start over.

 ![Input/Output Page](https://github.com/paulgovan/QRAGadget/blob/master/InputOutput.PNG?raw=true)